-Instructors / Club Officials need to;
+Instructors / Club Officials need to:

-- Understand the context of communicating with children - Understand verbal and non-verbal communications and be able to use this skill in working with children and young people. - Understand the different ways in which children/young people communicate and consider how to improve your skills. - Understand how to take what children say seriously and develop good communication skills. - Understand how to establish clear boundaries, balancing confidentiality and sharing information and be aware of when to refer on to another person / agency. - Have experience in a range of techniques for communicating with children and young people of different ages. - Have an understanding of the sense children make of adult communications both written and verbal. - Practice active listening and questioning skills in a way which empowers children.
+- Understand the context of communicating with children. - Understand verbal and non verbal communications and be able to use this skill in working with children and young people. - Understand the different ways in which children/young people communicate and consider how to improve your skills. - Understand how to take what children say seriously and develop good communication skills. - Understand how to establish clear boundaries, balancing confidentiality and sharing information and be aware of agency. - Have experience in a range of techniques for communicating with children and young people of different ages. - Have an understanding of the sense children make of adult communications both written and verbal. - Practice active listening and questioning skills in a way which empowers children.